Safeguarding and Child Protection: Parents' Guide

 • Ensure that all children and their parents in the EYFS know who their ‘key person’ is.

-• Ensure all staff have read the latest version (September 2018) of the DfE booklet Keeping Children Safe in Education: Information for all School and College Staff (Part One and Annex A) and have signed they have done so.
+• Ensure all staff have read the latest version (September 2018; September 2019 version issued at the start of Michaelmas Term 2019) of the DfE booklet Keeping Children Safe in Education: Information for all School and College Staff (Part One and Annex A) and have signed they have done so.

 • Ensure safeguarding practice follows the DfE booklet Working Together to Safeguard Children